 On July 18, 2007, the Company entered into a development and supply agreement with Baxter Healthcare Corporation ("Baxter") for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of the finished drug product for Acetavance.
-Pursuant to the terms of the agreement with Baxter, Baxter receives development fees from the Company upon the completion of specified development activities, which the Company expenses as these costs are being incurred.
+Pursuant to the terms of the agreement with Baxter, Baxter is entitled to receive development fees from the Company upon the completion of specified development activities, which the Company expenses as these costs are being incurred.
 In addition, Baxter will receive a set manufacturing fee based on the amount of the finished Acetavance drug product produced, which prices may be adjusted by Baxter, subject to specified limitations.
 The Company is also obligated to purchase a minimum number of units each year following regulatory approval, or pay Baxter an amount equal to the per-unit purchase price multiplied by the amount of the shortfall.
 Further, the Company is obligated to reimburse Baxter for all reasonable costs directly related to work performed by Baxter in support of any change in the active pharmaceutical ingredient ("API") source or API manufacturing process.

 The agreement with Baxter also requires the Company to fund specified improvements at Baxter's manufacturing facility and purchase certain equipment for use by Baxter in manufacturing Acetavance.
-As of June 30, 2008, the Company has reimbursed Baxter for a portion of the facility improvements and has expensed the costs as they have been incurred.
+As of September 30, 2008, the Company has reimbursed Baxter for a portion of the facility improvements and has expensed the costs as they have been incurred.
 The equipment purchased for the manufacturing of Acetavance to which the Company retains title are being capitalized and will be amortized over the life of the equipment.
 At the time of termination, the agreement requires the Company to reimburse Baxter for all reasonable costs for the de-installation of the Company's equipment and the restoration of Baxter's manufacturing facility to its pre-installation condition.
 The Company is not able to reasonably estimate the cost and the timing of these expenses at this time and therefore cannot reasonably estimate the fair value of the retirement obligation.

 In anticipation of the execution of the agreement with Baxter, the Company entered into an irrevocable standby letter of credit in favor of Baxter in January 2007.
 The letter of credit was for an initial amount of \$3,268,000 and was based on anticipated costs to be incurred by Baxter for the improvements at Baxter's manufacturing facility and the purchase of equipment to be used by Baxter in the manufacturing of the finished drug product.
-Under the terms of the agreement, the amount of the letter of credit may be reduced quarterly following the execution of the agreement for the costs the Company has reimbursed Baxter to fund the specified facility improvements or equipment purchases.
-In December 2007, at the request of the Company and based upon the costs reimbursed to Baxter by the Company, the letter of credit was reduced by \$768,000 to \$2,500,000.
-The letter of credit in favor of Baxter is collateralized by a certificate of deposit in the amount of \$1,634,000 and may be drawn down in part or in whole by Baxter in the event the Company fails to perform its obligations to fund the specified facility improvements or equipment purchases.
+Under the terms of the agreement, the amount of the letter of credit may be reduced on a quarterly basis following the execution of the agreement for the costs the Company has reimbursed Baxter to fund the specified facility improvements or equipment purchases.
+As of September 30, 2008, at the request of the Company and based upon the costs reimbursed to Baxter by the Company, the letter of credit had been reduced by \$1,768,000 to \$1,500,000.
+The letter of credit in favor of Baxter is collateralized by a certificate of deposit which may be drawn down in part or in whole by Baxter in the event the Company fails to perform its obligations to fund the specified facility improvements or equipment purchases.
+As of September 30, 2008, the certificate of deposit had been reduced to \$1,500,000 in accordance with the reduction in the letter of credit.